astamm/riot/cran-comments.md

 This is a resubmission.
 In this version I have:

 Tweaked some VTK source files in which #include <limits> was missing but required on some platforms.
-Tweaked some VTK source files to avoid array bounds checks.
+Tweaked some VTK source files to avoid array bounds checks in `CommonDataModel` and `CommonCore` modules.

 ## Resubmission 1
 This is a resubmission.
 As per CRAN policies